Paxoo/CSGODemo/README.md

 # Analyzing Counter-Strike: Global Offensive Data
 The `csgo` package provides data parsing capabilities for Counter-Strike: Global Offensive (CSGO) data.
-In this repository, you will find the source code, issue tracker and useful information pertaining to the `csgo` package.
+In this repository, you will find the source code and issue tracker pertaining to the `csgo` package.

 ## Setup
 ### Requirements